iamkirankumaryadav/Library/Statistics/Distribution.md

 - **X ~ N ( mean, variance )**
 - Variable **X** follows a **Normal Distribution** with **Mean** and **Variance**.
-- Mean = 0 and Standard Deviation = 1
 - Normal Events in Nature.
 - Average Height of Person (**Exceptions** are considered as **Outliers**).
 - Majority of Data is centered around **Mean**.